-Let us return to an important problem, often encountered in industrial practice.
-During the life of production of a product, a company often times expands capacity as demand grows.
+Let us consider an important problem, often encountered in industrial practice.
+During the life of production of a product, a company often expands capacity as demand grows.
 Early plant design may involve process designs based on incomplete data as time to market drives commercialization timelines.
-Once operation begins, improved operating conditions, equipment designs, and process topology emerge.
+Once operation begins, improvements and changes are made in operating conditions, equipment designs and process topology.
 When capacity expansion takes places the new capacity may come simply by adding equipment to the existing process or by construction of a parallel plant.
 The new plant is seldom run in a "stand alone" fashion, but instead may share some unit operations with the existing facility.
-As expansion continues, the complexity of the topology among the plants can lead to plant wide control problems.
+As expansion continues, the complexity of the topology among the plants can lead to plantwide control problems.

 In its simplest form, consider a number of plants operating in parallel, each of differing ages, and each with its own efficiency and yield relationships that are dependent on throughput.
 How should we optimally load each plant to achieve a target production while minimizing the total production costs?
-We can derive useful result from the necessary optimality condition $J_u = 0$.
-We derive that, provided the total production rate is given, it is optimal to load the units such that we have equal marginal costs in all units (which corresponds to $J_u = 0$).
+We can derive useful result from the necessary optimality condition $J_u = 0$ .
+We derive that, provided the total production rate is given, it is optimal to load the units such that we have equal marginal costs in all units (which corresponds to $J_u = 0$ ).
+This is a well-known fact but a simple proof is nevertheless enlightening.

 Proof.
 To derive this result, consider n independent parallel units with a given total load (e.g., given total feed).
-Let the total cost be $J = \Sigma J_i$ and let the total feed (or some other limited load for the units) be fixed, $F = \Sigma F_i$.
-The necessary conditions of optimality is that $J_u = \delta J/\delta u = 0$ where u in this case is the vector of feed rates F_i .
-Since the total feed is fixed, there are n-1 independent degrees of freedom F_i , and we assume these are the F_i 's for n-1 first units (and for unit n we have $F_n = F - \sum{i=1}^{n-1} F_i$) The units are assumed to be independent which means that the cost in unit i, J_i , depends only on the flow into unit i, F_i .
-However, note that when we make a change in F_i , we also need to change F_n , and we have $dF_n = - dF_i$.
-The optimality condition $\delta J/\delta F_i = 0$ for variable F_i then becomes or $\delta J_i / \delta F_i = \delta J_n / \delta F_n$.
+Let the total cost be $J = \Sigma J_i$ and let the total feed (or some other limited load for the units) be fixed, $F = \Sigma F_i$ .
+The necessary conditions of optimality is that $J_u = \delta J/\delta u = 0$ where u in this case is the vector of feed rates $F_i$ .
+Since the total feed is fixed, there are n-1 independent degrees of freedom $F_i$ , and we assume these are the $F_i$ 's for n-1 first units (and for unit n we have $F_n = F - \sum{i=1}^{n-1} F_i$ or $\delta J_i / \delta F_i = \delta J_n / \delta F_n$ .
 Since this must hold for all i units, we have proved that one should operate such that the marginal cost $\delta J_i / \delta F_i$ is the same in same units.
 End proof.